top of page

 Birds of West Cobb has assembled some tips for attracting Winter Bluebirds to your Bird Feeders!

 It's no secret that we absolutely love our Eastern Bluebirds.
 From the very beginning of our bird-feeding adventures and posting our photos for the world to enjoy on Instagram, we hoped that we would see a Bluebird.
 Within a few weeks or a month, we were lucky enough to have one visit.
 And then another... and another.
 Of course it helps significantly that we are very near "The Green Meadows Preserve" (which is located approximately 1 mile from our home.)
-However, some of our neighbors came to us and asked how we are able to attract so many Bluebirds when they have tried just about everything, and they have rarely seen one in their yard.
+However, some of our neighbors came to us and asked how we are able to attract so many Eastern Bluebirds when they have tried just about everything, and they have rarely, if ever, seen one in their yard.
 So we've put some tips together for attracting Winter Bluebirds to your feeders!
 We hope you find this information helpful!

 3 male bluebirds gather for water on a cool Winter morning